CosmoCortney/MungPlex/README.md

 - `Condition Type`:
   - `Equal`: Scans for equality
-  - `Unequal`: Scans for changed values
+  - `Unequal`: Scans for changed values/inequality
-  - `Greater`: Scan for values greater than the current or known value
+  - `Greater`: Scans for values greater than the current or known value
-  - `Greater or Equal`: Scan for values greater than or equal to the current or known value
+  - `Greater or Equal`: Scans for values greater than or equal to the current or known value
-  - `Lower`: Scan for values lower than the current or known value
+  - `Lower`: Scans for values lower than the current or known value
-  - `Lower or Equal`: Scan for values lower than or equal to the current or known value
+  - `Lower or Equal`: Scans for values lower than or equal to the current or known value
   - `Increased by`: Scans for values increased by a specific amount
   - `Decreased by`: Scans for values decreased by a specific amount
   - `Value Between`: Scans for values between 2 specific values